-We’ve got a great list of free brush letter tutorials and practice sheets right here for you to try.
+We’ve got a great list of free brush letter practice sheets and tutorials right here for you to try.
 You’ll want a refreshment before you get started on all the fun we’ve got for you!

 Our family was so lucky to be able to attend a Pinterest event and try out all kinds of crafts last fall.
 It was a great experience to see what’s popular on Pinterest and try some products and ideas that we hadn’t attempted yet.